Vehicle standards and specifications for cars including brakes, engine and exhaust modifications, fuel systems, and wheels and tyres.

 The body of a vehicle can be raised by up to 50 mm by fitting spacer blocks between the vehicle chassis and body at their mounting points.
 The blocks must be manufactured from steel, aluminium, or a metal of equivalent strength.

 In some cases the steering shaft may have to be extended and longer brake hoses fitted.
 If the original steering components are altered or replaced, you will need to:

-- submit an MR620 Application to Modify a Motor Vehicle to Vehicle Standards.
+- submit an Application to modify a light motor vehicle form to Vehicle Standards

 - have a roadworthiness inspection

-- a report from a LVES may also be required.
+- a report from an LVES may also be required.

 Vehicle ride height cannot be raised by:

 - wedges or blocks located between the coils.